Back to blog

 }

-In practice I also gave the temp file a generated name so collisions would not overwrite earlier downloads in the same batch.
+I also gave the temp file a generated name so collisions wouldn't overwrite earlier downloads in the same batch.

 async function uploadFileToChannel(payload) {